 Changing the name and sex marker on your NZ birth certificate

 See our simple guide to change the name, and much more complex guide to change the sex marker on your NZ birth certificate.
+For overseas birth certificates, please see the button below.

 To change the name on your birth certificate you will need to fill out a name change statutory declaration form.